The House

 The total runtime of The House is 59 minutes (59m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5/10, and global collection metrics, The House stands as a challenging project for the creators.
-It remains an essential piece of the 1984 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.0/10, and global performance metrics, The House is classified as a AVERAGE.
+It remains an essential part of the 1984 cinematic calendar.

 Frequently Asked Questions